r9y9/WORLD.jl/README.md

 mc = sp2mc(spectrogram, order, α) # e.g. order=40, α=0.41
 ```

-`order` is the order of mel-cepstrum (except for 0th) and α is a frequency warping parameter which often used in mel-cepstrum definition.
+where `order` is the order of mel-cepstrum (except for 0th) and α is a frequency warping parameter.

 ![](examples/melcepstrum.png)